-Quantitative datasets generated as part of this study will be deposited in the University of Glasgow's online data repository.
-Qualitative data will also deposited online, when doing so does is possible without significantly increasing the risk of compromising participant anonymity.
+.
+Qualitative data will be deposited online, when doing so is possible without significantly increasing the risk of compromising participant anonymity.
 After an embargo period to enable publication, requests for access to these data from bona fide researchers will be considered by the CI and an independent academic identified in conjunction with the SSC.